apostrophecms-legacy/apostrophe-editor-2/README.md

 ## CKEditor Plugins

-You can load extra plugins to CKEditor in your `app.js`:
+You can load extra CKEditor plugins into CKEditor in `app.js`, when you configure the `apostrophe-editor-2` module:

     'apostrophe-editor-2': {
       plugins: [